Everything you were never taught about Canada's prison systems:

 16.2 days: Average time spent in segregation

-The costs for keeping adults in custody are typically higher for the Federal system.
-On average, in 2015/2016, institutional expenditures amounted to around $283 per day for Federal prisoners, compared to about $203 per day for provincial and territorial prisoners.
+The costs for keeping adults in custody are typically higher for the federal system.
+On average, in 2017/2018, custodial services expenditures amounted to around $330 per day per federal offender, or $120,571 annually, compared to $233 per day for provincial/territorial offenders, or $84,915 annually.

-Total operating expenditures for correctional services was equivalent to $128 for each person in the Canadian population.
-Of this amount, a little over half ($62) was spent on Federal correctional services, with the remainder being spent for Provincial and Territorial correctional services.
+Total operating expenditures for correctional services was equivalent to $138 for each person in the Canadian population.
+Of this amount, a little under half ($68) was spent on Federal correctional services, with the remainder being spent for Provincial and Territorial correctional services.